plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 [Entity Framework Fluent API](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/fluent/types-and-properties) or [Hibernate persistence mapping file](http://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#bootstrap-jpa-xml-files)?

+With that we could avoid additional interfaces and data objects and map our entities directly from and to the database and still keep the inner circles free from dependencies to the ORM frameowrk.
 This might be a good alternative but consider that

 - Such frameworks often still require you to follow certain conventions, e.g. public setters for all properties or